-The Siberia Project is a historical mine area located 37 km south-east of the Davyhurst Processing Plant.
-Open pits have been developed on a number of sets of historical workings, including Sand King, Missouri, Palmerston-Camperdown, Bewick-Moreing and Theil Well.
+The Siberia Project centres on an historical mining area located 37 km south east of the Davyhurst Processing Plant.
+Open pits have previously been developed on several areas of historical workings, including Sand King, Missouri, Palmerston-Camperdown, Bewick-Moreing and further to the south west at Theil Well.

 GEOLOGY & MINERALISATION